Trans Urethral Resection Prostate (TURP) – Bipolar

 - Patients with Multiple Sclerosis, Strokes and Parkinsons have a higher risk of incontinence and risks should be discussed and accepted prior to surgery.

-- Urethral structuring in 2-3% of patients, requiring intermittent self dilatation.
+- Urethral structuring in 2-3% of patients, requiring intermittent self-dilatation.

 - Regrowth of prostate lobes within 3-5 years requiring a second procedure.